LuisAugenstein/string_art/README.md

 - `Strings` represent the pixels $(x,y)$ and grayscale values $v$ of actual straight lines that connect two pins.
 Since real pins have a width there are 4 different connection types to connect two pins, namely: `Straight In: 0, Straight Out: 1, Diagonal In: 2, Diagonal Out: 3`.
 Note, that the connection types $3$ and $4$ can always be associated to one specific line.
 To assign connection types $1$ and $2$ we need to know whether the edge is ingoing or outgoing.
 For `n_pins` pins there are `n_strings = 4*n_edges` possible strings that can be drawn.

-# Exactly Reproduce Results from original Matlab Code
+# Exactly Reproduce Results from Original Matlab Code
-Running the examples/reproduce_matlab_results.py file starts a small 16 pin run with the 'cat.png' image.
-To see the exact same results in the original matlab code a few changes have to be made:
+Running the `examples/example.py` file starts a small 16 pin run with the 'cat.png' image.
+To see the exact same results in the original matlab [code](https://github.com/Exception1984/StringArt), a few changes have to be made:

 1. remove the randomness in the `pinPositions.m` file, i.e., replace
 ```matlab